Justin-Toth/Reader_Stripped/Database/README.md

    - **Note**: The `@'%'` allows connections from any IP.
 For better security, replace `%` with a specific IP address.

 4. Open the firewall on the host machine:

    - Add an inbound rule to allow TCP traffic on port `3306`.
+   - **Note**: This adds an inboud rule that exposes a port to the DB which on a public network can be risky.
+For better security, consider exposing this port to only VPNs or private networks.
+Additionally if ported to a cloud VM, be sure to configure security groups to allow inbound traffic.

 5. Find the host machine's IP address: